CQ/X de NO5W GPS-Enabled Software for Mobile Contesting

 Importing and Validating County Line Crossing Data

-Once the file of county line crossings has been prepared it can be imported into CQ/X for validation using a menu item.
+If you have built the file of county line crossings by hand you must then import it into CQ/X for validation using a menu item.
 CQ/X checks the file for reasonable lat/lon for the given state/region, checks to make sure the counties appear in the right sequence, and checks for proper spelling of the county names.
 An example of the resulting dialog is shown below

 Building Route from Crossing Data